When you have an upcoming exam, you put everything going on your life beside and try to increase your studying time.

 In a Nutshell

-As a final note, you can use one method or a few to avoid distraction from your mobile phone.
+As a final note, you can use one method or a few to avoid distractions from your mobile phone.
 Be in control of your cell phone, do not let it control you.